Adarsh2345/Test-masking/README.md

 ```
 ### Arguments

---config_path (required): Path to the configuration file.
+`--config_path (required)`: Path to the configuration file.

---onedrive_folder (required): Name of the OneDrive folder inside the root directory to download files from.
+`--onedrive_folder (required)`: Name of the OneDrive folder inside the root directory to download files from.

---local_download_dir (required): Local directory where downloaded Word files will be saved.
+`--local_download_dir (required)`: Local directory where downloaded Word files will be saved.

---output_dir (required): Directory to save masked text output files.
+`--output_dir (required)`: Directory to save masked text output files.

---log_file_path (optional): File path to save logs with daily rotation.
+`--log_file_path (optional)`: File path to save logs with daily rotation.
 Defaults to console logging.

---archive_dir (optional): Directory to move processed Word files after masking.
+`--archive_dir (optional)`: Directory to move processed Word files after masking.
 If not specified, original files are deleted.

---word_limit (optional): Maximum number of words per chunk for masking API calls.
+`--word_limit (optional)`: Maximum number of words per chunk for masking API calls.
 Default is 500.

 ## How it works

-Authentication: The script uses Azure AD app credentials to obtain an access token for Microsoft Graph API.
+`Authentication`: The script uses Azure AD app credentials to obtain an access token for Microsoft Graph API.

-File Listing & Download: Lists all files in the specified OneDrive folder and downloads .docx files to a local directory.
+`File Listing & Download`: Lists all files in the specified OneDrive folder and downloads .docx files to a local directory.

-Paragraph Processing: Loads each Word file and splits paragraphs into chunks if they exceed the word_limit.
+`Paragraph Processing`: Loads each Word file and splits paragraphs into chunks if they exceed the word_limit.

-Masking API Calls: Sends each chunk to the Protecto Mask API asynchronously, collecting tracking IDs.
+`Masking API Calls`: Sends each chunk to the Protecto Mask API asynchronously, collecting tracking IDs.

-Polling Status: Periodically polls the API for masking results and writes masked text chunks in order, preserving paragraph breaks.
+`Polling Status`: Periodically polls the API for masking results and writes masked text chunks in order, preserving paragraph breaks.

-Post-processing: Moves or deletes the original Word files as configured.
+`Post-processing`: Moves or deletes the original Word files as configured.

-Logging: Logs progress, errors, and API responses.
+`Logging`: Logs progress, errors, and API responses.

 ## Logging

 By default, logs print to the console.

-Use --log_file_path to enable rotating log files (rotates daily, keeps 7 days).
+Use `--log_file_path` to enable rotating log files (rotates daily, keeps 7 days).

 Log format includes timestamps, log levels, and messages.